mrcabbage972/agents-learn-runtime/README.md

 # Agents Learn Their Runtime

-Official repository for the paper **"Agents Learn Their Runtime: Interpreter Persistence as a Training-Time Semantic"**.
+Official repository for the paper **"Agents Learn Their Runtime: Interpreter Persistence as Training-Time Semantics"**.
 This study isolates the effect of persistent executable state during training to determine if it functions as a learned inductive bias or an inference-time scaffold.

 ## Installation